Leather, PVC, Latex, Wetlook, Satin, Lingerie, Parade/Gala Uniforms and extreme sexual expressions.

 Q: Can I wear a tuxedo?

-A: At the Masquerade Ball in January we have exceptionally extended the dresscode to include tuxedo’s, to create a “ballroom ambience”.
+A: At the Masquerade Ball in January 2020 it will be the last time we have exceptionally extended the dresscode to include tuxedo’s, to create a “ballroom ambience”.
 However, we encourage you to give it a sexual and fetichistic twist.
-A tuxedo is not allowed at any other party than the Masquerade Ball.
+After Masquerade Ball 2020 tuxedo is not allowed at any of our parties.

 Q: I would like to wear camouflage pants and fishnet shirt – is this OK?